Hello,

 plastimatch project, which is a

-great deformable image registration toolkit for medical images maintained by Dr. Greg Sharp.
+high performance deformable image registration toolkit for medical images

 I have authored a chapter in the NVIDIA GPU programming book